lainabeasley/Journal/CS121/Journal.md

 - double: **nextDouble()** Scans the next token of the input as a double.

 ### Module 2 - Data and Expressions - TempConverter Example Lecture Notes

+## Module 3
+### 3.1 Objects: Introduction
+Grouping things into objects
+- In programming, an **object** is a grouping of data (variables) and operations that can be performed on that data (methods).

+Abstractions/Information hiding
+- **Abstraction** means to have a user interact with an item at a high-level, with lower-level internal details hidden from the user (aka **information hiding** or **encapsulation**.)
+- An **abstract data type (ADT)** is a data type whose creation and update are constrained to specific well-defined operations.

+### 3.2 Using a Class
+Class intro: Public member methods
+- The **class** construct defines a new type that can group data and methods to form an object.
+A class' **public member methods** indicate all operations a class user can perform on the object.

+Using a class
+- A **reference variable** can refer to an instance of a class.
+The **new** operator explicitly allocates an **object** of the specified class type.
+- The "." operator, known as the **member access operator**, is ued to invoke a method on an object.

+Class example: String

+### 3.3 Objects and References
+References
+- A **reference** is a variable type that refers to an object.

+Multiple object references
+- Two or more reference variables may refer to the same object, as illustrated below.

+### 3.4 Primitive and reference types
+Wrapper classes
+- Java variables are one of two types.
+- A **primitive type** variable directly stores the data for that variable type, such as int, double, or char.
+Ex: _int numStudents = 20;_ declares and int that directly stores the data 20.
+- A **reference type** variable can refer to an instance of a class, also known as an object.
+- Java provides several **wrapper classses** that are built-in reference types that augment the primitive types.
+The **Integer** data type is a built-in class in Java that augments the int primitive type.
+Ex: _Integer maxPlayers = 10;_ declares an Integer reference variable named maxPlayers that referes to an instance of the Integer class, also known as an Integer object.

+Memory allocation for the wrapper class objects
+- A wrapper class object (as well as a String object) is **imutable**, meaning a programmer cannot change the object via methods or variable assignments after object creation.
+When the result of an expression is assigned to an Integer reference variable, memory for a new Integer object with the computed value is allocated, and the reference (or address) of this new object is assigned to the reference variable.

+Comparing wrapper class objects
+- For reference variables of wrapper classes (e.g., Integer, Double, Boolean), a common error is to use the equality operators _==_ and _!=_ when comparing values, which does not work as expected.
+- Although a programmer should never compar two reference variables of wrapper classes using the equality operators, a programmer may use the equality operators when comparing a wrapp class object with a primitive variable or a literal constant.
+- Reference variables of wrapper classes can also be compared using the **equals()** and **compareTo()** methods.
+These method descriptions are presented for the Integer class, but ally equally well to the other wrapper classes.

+### 3.5 Wrapper class conversions
+Autoboxing and unboxing
+- Java allows statements to combine primitive and wrapper class variables by automatically converting between primitive types and wrapper classes. **Autoboxing** is the automatic conversion of primitive types to the corresponding wrapper classes. **Unboxing** is the automatic conversion of wrapper class objects to the corresponding primitive types.

+Converting to primitive types
+- The Integer, Double, and Long wrapper classes provide methods for converting objects to primitive types
+- **intValue()**
+- **doubleValue()**
+- **longValue()**
+- The Character and Boolean classes support the **charValue()** and **booleanValue()** methods, respectively, which perform similar functions.

+Converting to and from Strings
+- Wrapper classes feature methods that are useful for converting to and from Strings.
+Several of these methods are static methods, meaning they can be called by a program without creating an object.
+To call a static method, the name of the class and a '.' must precede the static method name, as in _Integer.toString(16);_
+- **toString()**
+- **Integer.toString(someInteger)**
+- **Integer.parseInt(someString)**
+- **Integer.valueOf(someString)**
+- **Integer.toBinaryString(someInteger)**

+### 3.6 Using packages
+Built-in Java packages
+- Java provides a variety of built-in classes, such as Scanner, ArrayList, File, and many others, that programmers can use to write programs.
+Given the large number of built-in classes, Java organizes related classes into groupings called packages.
+- A **package** is a grouping of related types, classes, interfaces, and subpackage.
+The types, classes, and interfaces in a package are called **package members**.

+Using package members in a program
+- A programmer can use a package member using one of the following methods.
+- Using a package member's fully qualified name: A class' **fully qualified name** is the concatenation of the package name with the class name using a period.
+Ex: _java.util.Scanner_ is the fully qualified name for the Scanner class in the java.util package.
+- Using an import statement to import the package member: An **import statement** imports a package member into a file to unable use of the package member directly, without having to use the package member's fully qualified name.
+Ex: _import java.util.Scanner;_ imports the Scanner class into a file and allows a programmer to use SCanner instead of java.util.Scanner.
+- Using an import statement to import every member in a package: A programmer imports all members of a package by using the **wildcard** character * instead of a package member name.
+Ex: _import java.util.*;_ imports all classes in the java.util package.

+### 3.7 Random numbers
+Generating a random number
+- The **Random** class provides methods that return a random integer in the rang -2^31 to 2^31 - 1 or a programmer-defined range.
+- The statement _import java.util.Random;_ enables use of the Random class.
+The statement _Random randGen = new Random();_ creates a new random number generator named randGen.
+The method call randGen.nextInt() can then be used to get a random integer ranging from -2^31 to 2^31 -1.
+- An argument can be passed to the next to the nextInt() method to return an integer between 0 (inclusive) and the specified value (exclusive).
+Ex. **nextInt(10)_ return 10 possible values: 0, 1, 2 ..., 8, 9.

+Specific ranges
+- The programmer should first determine the number of values in the range, generate a random integer with that number of possible values, and then add x to adjust the range to start with x.

+Pseudo-random
+- The integers generated by a Random object are known as pseudo-random.
+"Pseudo" means "not actually, but having the appearance of".
+Internally, the nextInt() method has an equation to compute the next "random" integer from the previous one, (invisibly) keeping track of the previous one.
+For the first call to nextInt(), no previous random integer exists, so the method uses an integer known as the **seed**.
+- A programmar can specify the seed when the Random obkect is created, as in _Random randGen = new Random(5);_ or using the setSeed() method, as in _randGen.setSeed(5);_.